aminomancer/uc.css.js/README.md

 <a href="/../../fork" title="Make your own copy of this project" aria-label="Make your own copy of this project"><img src=".readme/fork.png" alt="Fork" height="32"></a>
 <a href="https://github.com/aminomancer" title="Follow my work" aria-label="Follow my work"><img src=".readme/follow.png" alt="Follow" height="32"></a>
 <a href="https://github.com/sponsors/aminomancer" title="Become a sponsor" aria-label="Become a sponsor"><img src=".readme/sponsor.png" alt="Sponsor" height="32"></a><br/>
-My personal Firefox theme/layout, plus some privileged scripts to add new behaviors and functions.
+A Firefox theme (duskFox) and a variety of privileged scripts to add new behaviors and functions.
 </p>

 <p>